Need for a Mined Land Reclamation Permit

 - Removal of overburden and/or minerals for the purpose of obtaining samples for scientific purposes or to determine the location, quantity, or quality of a mineral deposit, as long as the minerals removed are not sold, processed for sale, or consumed in the regular operation of a business.

-Be aware, certain activities not regulated under the Mined-Land Reclamation Law may
+Be aware that certain activities not regulated under the Mined-Land Reclamation Law may require permits under other regualtory programs.

 - Extraction of substances which exist naturally in a fluid state, such as oil and gas (covered by the Oil, Gas, and Solution Mining permit program);